Cheltenham Festival Gold Cup Day Betting

 The curtain finally comes down on the Cheltenham Festival on Friday, with the most prestigious race of the National Hunt season.
 As the Gold Cup takes centre stage on the final day, there are still two other Grade 1 races taking place.

-The main hub page Betting On The Cheltenham Festival 2020 gives you an overview of the festival and mobile betting offers available.
+The main hub page Betting On Cheltenham gives you an overview of the festival and mobile betting offers available.
 For an in-depth look at each race and most talked about horses on Day 4 (Gold Cup Day) then keep reading.

 13:30: JCB Triumph Hurdle